MartinYordanov374/Secure-CI/README.md

 2. **Secret Scanning (Trufflehog)**

-    - Detects any exposed credentials, tokens, or API keys in the repository’s commit history regardless of branches.
+    - Detects any exposed credentials, tokens, or API keys in the entire repository.

 3. **Docker Image Configuration Check (Dockle)**